Emanuel Buchmann: Career

 Buchmann is the son of carpenter Manfred Buchmann and hails from Vogt near Ravensburg in the German state of Baden-Württemberg.
 As of 2020, he lives in Bregenz, Austria.

 Bora–Argon 18 (2015–present)

-2015
+2015–2016

 In 2015, Buchmann denied the strong sprinters their chance at the German National Road Race Championships when he attacked from a leading group to take the title.
 During the subsequent Tour de France, he finished a strong third on the stage finishing at the top of the Col du Tourmalet.
+During the following season, Buchmann finished third in the young rider classification at the Tour de France, and recorded top-ten finishes at Rad am Ring (fourth) and the Giro del Trentino (eighth).

 2017

 After a quieter 2016 season, he finished tenth at the 2017 Tour de Romandie, losing a podium position only during the race's final stage time trial.
 Buchmann then finished seventh overall and first in the young riders' classification at the Critérium du Dauphiné, one of the major preparation races for the Tour de France.
 During the last stage, he finished ahead of strong general classification riders such as Chris Froome, Alejandro Valverde and Alberto Contador at Plateau de Solaison.
 Buchmann commented after the stage that he was delighted to have been able to "stay with the best" of the race.
 At the German National Road Race Championships the week after, Buchmann set up the victory for his teammate Marcus Burghardt, finishing in second place.
 His form faded slightly at the Tour de France, where he was set to work for team leader Rafał Majka, who withdrew early; he eventually finished in 15th place overall.